animal-locator-drone/simulation/mavsdk_test/README.md

 2. You are running the script from another machine
    1. If you need to do this then there is extra networking and reconfiguration necessary for the code.
    2. It is not possible out of the box
+3. Your script connect() command and Airsim/Colosseum are using the same port